Dyson Cinetic Big Ball Animal Plus Allergy

 You might want to pick up some earplugs if you plan on buying one of these bad boys.

-The rice test is where most vacuums excel, but in this final text, the Cinetic Big Ball did particularly well.
+The rice test is where most vacuums excel, but in this final test, the Cinetic Big Ball did particularly well.
 It picked up an average of 99 grams of the 100 we put down.
 That’s pretty impressive, especially considering how vigorously we grind it into the carpet before we start vacuuming.

 Dyson claims that vacuums with its Cinetic technology are the first that truly don’t lose suction through continuous use, because there’s no filter to clog.
 That’s a big claim, and not an easy one to simulate in a lab accurately, but anecdotally, we noticed no drop in performance during out testing, even when the dust bin was full.
 More importantly, Dyson backs all of its more expensive vacuums with a five-year warranty.
 So while we can’t say we’ve run six tons of dirt through this thing to say it will never lose performance, we can say you’d be covered if it did.